Updated: Jul 9

 My Dear Readers,

-My offspring's persistence to being responsible is authentic, and now that they're a bit older, they have a better idea of the commitment it takes to bring a dog home.
+My offspring's persistence in being responsible is authentic, and now that they're a bit older, they have a better idea of the commitment it takes to bring a dog home.
 So, for the past few weekends, we have been visiting neighborhood shelters and scouring pet rehoming websites, looking for that dog that will join our family.

 Some of the considerations we had to take into account: